skid06/attendance-sync/DEPLOYMENT_WINDOWS.md

-# Deploying ZKTeco Attendance Sync on Windows 11 with XAMPP
+# Deploying Attendance Sync on Windows 11 with XAMPP

-This guide will help you deploy the Laravel ZKTeco attendance application on Windows 11 using XAMPP.
+This guide will help you deploy the Laravel attendance sync application on Windows 11 using XAMPP.

 ## Prerequisites